 Flickr PS3 Slideshow

-View your Flickr’s photos with PS3 style slideshow in the web browser.
+View your Flickr photos with PS3 style slideshow in the web browser.

-An interactive demo that works pretty similar to multi touch interface.
+An interactive demo that works pretty similar to a multi-touch interface.

 Sensitive particle animation that reacts based upon your mouse movement.